-We often talk about how to make your house a home, but how do you make your shed one?
+We often talk about how to make your house a home, but how do you make your Garden Building one?

-Well, a great start, whether you’ve got a small storage shed or a garden workshop would be to install some utilities.
-Even something as simple as running water and a sink could make tasks like cleaning tools a lot easier.
+Well, a great start, whether you’ve got a garden workshop or a luxury summerhouse, would be to install utilities.
+Even something as simple as running water and a sink could make tasks like cleaning tools or getting a glass of water a lot easier.

 Installing Electricity in Your Shed